 Consider using union enums with Either to signal expected errors

 Java has the notion of checked exceptions, which is mostly viewed by the Java community as a design mistake.
 However, this concept allows developers to differentiate between expected and runtime errors.
 Even though all exceptions in Scala are essentially

 RuntimeException's, in many situations it is necessary to make expected errors part of the API.
-The best strategy here is to use
+If you're not using advanced libraries such as ZIO, the best strategy is to use